jeffboody/libnn/notes.md

 ![Generative Adversarial Network](docs/gan-network.jpg?raw=true "Generative Adversarial Network")

-The descriminator network typically outputs a single value that the objective function uses to determine if the input was real or generated.
+The discriminator network typically outputs a single value that the objective function uses to determine if the input was real or generated.
 Alternatively, the Patch GAN described by Pix-To-Pix GANs uses multiple outputs.
 The